n1k0ver3E/Daily-RSS-Feed-Reader/README.md

 ## Features
 - Directly display the content of RSS feeds.
-- Easy to manage RSS sources.
+- Easily manage and customize rss feeds.

 ## Instructions
 - ``rss`` : Display the contents from all RSS feeds